Jeb4dev/paint-webapp/readme.md

 ```sh
 python app.py
 ```
-#### imfbb Api
-Images are uploaded on imfbb servers.
-If you want to save images on the server, you need api key from [imgbb].
-Save api key in environment variable: `IMG_BB_API_KEY`.

 ### Deployment
 App is hosted in heroku.
-To host app in heroku you need to enable `heroku-postgresq`.
-You also need to add the api key as convar environment variable.
 Use `HEROKU` branch for herou deployment as it also contains `Procfile`.

 ## Contribute?